Endres2/README-generator/README.md

 # Contributing

-  Feel free to add more cool functionality
+  Anyone can make a pull request to add features to the program

 # Test